How to Rebatch Jelly That Didn’t Set Properly

 How do I know if my rebatch jelly has set?

-There are several ways to tell if jelly has set.
-The spoon test is where you let some jelly fall off of a spoon.
-If it comes off in individual drops it is not ready, when it comes off as a sheet, it is set.
-When the temperature of your jelly reaches 220ºF it should be set.
-The plate test can also be helpful in knowing if you jelly has set.
+The plate test can also be helpful in knowing if your jelly has set.
 Put a small plate in the freezer when you start making your jelly.
-When you’re ready to test it put a small amount of jelly on the plate and wait a few seconds.
-Press it with your finger and if it wrinkles it is ready to come off the heat.
+When you’re ready to test it, put a small amount of jelly on the plate and wait a few seconds.
+Press it with your finger, and if it wrinkles, it is ready to come off the heat.
 If your finger slides right through it, keep cooking.

 Can I use the microwave to reheat the jelly?